mayankCreation0/Terisoft-round2/README.md

 #### Now you can view details of any employee or delete it from database
     ![view employee details](./images/Screenshot%20(61).png)

-#### And lastlyyou can perform the Update operation the modal will open and close
+#### And lastly you can perform the Update operation, the modal will open and close
     ![update employee details](./images//Screenshot%20(62).png)